 The Psychology of Hierarchy

-Examining the psychological politics of institutions; seeking understanding of the interaction of organisational structures (hierarchies, markets, networks, democracies) and individual cognition (constructions of meaning and identity, sense of private and public self); the psychological and informational advantages of democracy; hubristic leadership and social cognitive accounts of how power corrupts; learning democracy as a craft; diagnostics for dysfunctional institutions.
+Examining the psychological politics of institutions and the interaction of organisational structures (hierarchies, markets, networks, democracies) and individual cognition (constructions of meaning and identity, sense of private and public self); the psychological and informational advantages of democracy; hubristic leadership and social cognitive accounts of how power corrupts; learning democracy as a craft; diagnostics for dysfunctional institutions.

 How Power Corrupts: Cognition and Democracy in Organisations, London: Palgrave Macmillan, Blaug, R. (2014).